DARIAH-DE/status/documentation.md

 ```

 The `title` is required for all entries and used in status messages, for servers this should be the `fqdn`.
+Please make sure to use a single title only once per layer.

 The fields `description` and `website` are used for the entries in the list harvested by teresah.
 The key `teresah_included` defaults to `true` for services, unless explicitly set to `false`.